SpencerTinnin/e621dl/README.md

 - You can use said database as source of file link and filtered data instead of API.
 Combined with cache and deduplication, you can recreate downloads folder at any time with different filters.
 One limitation is you cannot use metatags with database search.
 - You can use one API or DB prefilter to iterate over posts, with other searches using prefiltered results.
 Limitation is you cannot use metatags anywhere except for prefilter.
 - [**Cloudflare captcha support**](Cloudflare.md) Note: this is not captcha bypass, you're still need to solve it in a browser with special addon, launched from the same IP address with e621dl.
+- **Improved connection stability**.
+You can plug and unplug network cable and e621dl will continue as if nothing happened.
+- Max downloaded files per section limit.
+You can download only, say, 100 last files.
+- **`order:` metatag family support**.
+With max downloads limit you can get e.g. top 10 most rated or top 25 least favorite.
+- **Multithreaded**.

 # Installing and Setting Up **e621dl**